 Current law requires an insurance carrier to provide an independent medical examiner and all other parties a complete copy of all medical records in its possession pertaining to an injury.
 Section 5 limits the medical records required to be provided to records relevant to the injury.
 Section 5 also specifies how the division is required to determine the amount and allocation of costs to be paid by the parties for an independent medical examination.

-Current law states that a contingent attorney fee exceeding 20% of the amount of contested benefits is presumed to be unreasonable.
+Current law states that, in an unappealed case, a contingent attorney fee exceeding 20% of the amount of contested benefits is presumed to be unreasonable.
 Section 7 increases the amount to 25%.